temujin9/mezovy/notes.md

     - Two first levels on each sibling (the ones at Puryev have been blown)
     - One first level at each tower
     - Twenty first level scouts on river and road from Velerolobo to Prolichica
+    - 10ish exploring looking for artifact in the fae lands
   - Kat
     - Most protecting the trod forts (Faceplant, Redcap L3)
     - Some watching the 4th tower
     - Some watching the Painted Glen portals
-  - Goose
-    - Hinnton
-    - Whisper network
-    - High-level rogue in Tsarina's Court
   - Gallows
     - Goblins and others, scouting the trods, preparing to infiltrate hobgoblins
-  - Jerry
-    - ???
 - Allies
   - Royal Wizard spies: looking in the library, or provide +2 for aid another
+  - Raaginald
+    - Hinnton
+    - Whisper network
+    - High-level rogue in Tsarina's Court
+    - Making overtures to Queen?

 # Pacing/Timing
-- Target CR is currently 16/15/14 (ACL+5 if 6+ PCs, ACL+4 if 4-5, ACL+3 if 3 PCs)
+- Target CR is currently 18/17/16 (ACL+5 if 6+ PCs, ACL+4 if 4-5, ACL+3 if 3 PCs)
 - Target is 4.5 levels per year for next two years
 - PCs encounter Queen for first time around 12th or 13th level?
 - PCs confront Queen at 17th or 18th level